 *The paintings on these buildings are known as ‘Luftlmalerei’.
 This three dimensional painting style dates back to the 18th century.

-A bit further afield (21 km from Oberammergau) is the resort town of Garmisch-Partenkirchen, at the foot of Germany’s highest mountain, Zugspitze.
+A bit further afield (a further 21 km from Oberammergau) is the resort town of Garmisch-Partenkirchen, at the foot of Germany’s highest mountain, Zugspitze.
 Its old town is well worth a stroll, Luftlmalerei featuring heavily on the buildings here, too.

 If you're making Fussen your base in the area but don't have your own wheels, don't worry.
 A range of day and half-day tours from Fussen are available that include visits to Oberammergau, Garmisch-Partenkirchen, King Ludwig's castles and Wieskirche.
-Click here to browse the tours and check prices.
+A couple of the most popular day tours from Fussen are:

 Tip: If you’re planning on visiting Linderhof Palace by car, Oberammergau, Ettal and Garmisch-Partenkirchen all make convenient stops en route.